Daanisaanwezig/Discord-Radio/how-to-host.md

 ## Download the Latest Build

 1. On the [main page](https://github.com/Daanisaanwezig/Discord-Radio) of the repository, click on the **Releases** header in the right column.
 2. Open the **Assets** dropdown of the latest release, download the source code, and extract it.
+In the source code, the *dist* folder contains files that set up and start up the bot, while the *music* folder contains the commands for the bot.

 ## Install Node.js

-1. Download and install Node.js from [here](https://nodejs.org/en/); Discord-Radio requires version 16.9.1 or later.
+1. Download and install Node.js from [here](https://nodejs.org/en/); Discord-Radio requires version 16.6 or later.
 2. Open your command line in the folder with the source code and use the following command to install all required dependencies.

 ```bash